neelpatel6262/electrifylabs-home-page/README.md

 # ⚡ ElectrifyLabs Homepage

 A static website built with pure HTML and CSS, created as a practice project to improve design-to-code conversion skills.
-The entire design was created in Figma and then meticulously translated into clean, semantic HTML and CSS code.
+The entire design was created By Me in Figma and then meticulously translated into clean, semantic HTML and CSS code.

 ## 🎨 Preview